 About the School

-Thank you for your interest in Montessori Center School.
-We are a preschool for ages 3–6.
+Thank you for your interest in Montessori Center school.

 Life at Montessori Center School